 How does a blog differ from a website?

 A blog is just a type of website that publishes articles in reverse chronological order.
 Blog articles are usually published using a blogging platform like WordPress, so anyone who can’t code can start a blog with ease.
 Once the blog is set up, you can easily start creating content in your post editor and publish it with the click of a button.

 Can I create a blog without WordPress?

 Yes!
 There are dozens of blogging platforms such as Blogger, WordPress.com, and TypePad.
 But we always recommend you to start a blog on self-hosted WordPress because it gives you full freedom to build a blog the way you want with no restrictions.

 What’s the difference between WordPress.com and WordPress.org (self-hosted WordPress)?

-WordPress.com is a free blogging platform that lets you kick start a blog with ease, but comes with a lot of restriction such as limited theme availability and limited storage space.
+WordPress.com is a free blogging platform that lets you kickstart a blog with ease, but it comes with a lot of restrictions such as limited theme availability and limited storage space.
 Plus, the free platform doesn’t allow you to monetize your website.

-WordPress.org also known as self-hosted WordPress requires you to own a domain name and a hosting account to run a blog.
-With a self-hosted platform, you get full control over your blog, monetize your blog the way you want, provides an unlimited theme and customization options and unlimited storage space depending on your hosting provider.
+WordPress.org, also known as self-hosted WordPress, requires you to own a domain name and a hosting account to run a blog.
+With a self-hosted platform, you get full control over your blog, can monetize your blog the way you want, get unlimited theme and customization options, and enjoy unlimited storage space depending on your hosting provider.

 How much does it cost to start a blog?